 - a grade of C or better is earned from a regionally accredited college or university.
 Programs requiring a C+ or higher are noted on the program curriculum sheet located in the BHCC College Catalog.

-- computer courses may not transfer if they are older than three years.
+- computer courses are not more than three years old.

 - Anatomy and Physiology I and II courses are not more than five years old for students applying to some health programs.

 Credits earned at colleges which follow a quarter system will be converted to semester-hour equivalents resulting in an adjustment in the number of credits transferred.
-The college will accept a maximum of 45 transfer credits toward the BHCC associate degree and 75 percent of the total number of credits required for certificate programs.
+A student can only use a maximum of 45 transfer credits toward the BHCC associate degree and a maximum of 75 percent of the total number of credits required for certificate programs.

 Credits earned at colleges and universities located outside of the United States must obtain a detailed course-by-course evaluation of foreign transcripts utilizing a credential evaluation service such as the Center for Educational Documentation www.cedevaluations.com or Educational Credential Evaluators www.ece.org